abishjha/Konane---A-Hawaiian-Game/README.md

 In the beginning, the computer randomly removes one black and one white stone from the board.

-It gives the human player the option of choosing the left or the right hand, each hand bearing one of the two picked stones.
-The color of the stone in the hand picked by the human player will now be the human player's color.
+When a fresh game is started, determine the player of black stones by having the human player guess which of the two randomly removed stones is black.
+If the human player guesses correctly, the player plays black.
+Otherwise, the computer plays black.
+Black player always plays first.

 <p>
   The player playing black stones plays first, followed by the player playing white stones.